SovaNetwork/sova-reth/slot-lock-manager/README.md

 - **Slot Lock Enforcement**: Prevents state modifications when Bitcoin finality hasn't been reached
 - **Slot Reversion**: Reverts EVM slots to previous values when Bitcoin transactions fail
-- **Sentinel Integration**: Communicates with the sentinel service for lock status
+- **Sentinel Integration**: Communicates with the [Sova Sentinel](https://github.com/SovaNetwork/sova-sentinel) which serves as a lock status database which can read from a Bitcoin Node for up to date slot statuses

 ## Key Components

 ### SlotLockManager
-The main service that:
+A helper service to sova-reth that:
-- Processes EVM storage access patterns
+- Processes EVM storage access per tx
-- Enforces slot locks before any Bitcoin precompile calls which are tied to a Bitcoin transaction
+- Enforces slot locks on all L2 transactions which are tied to Bitcoin transactions
-- Manages slot reverts when Bitcoin finality isn't reached
 - Interfaces with the sentinel service for lock status

 ### StorageCache
 Tracks storage slot changes:
 - Records storage accesses during transaction execution
 - Maintains history of slot values for tracking in the sentinel
-- Manages broadcast transaction data for locking
+- Manages Bitcoin tx broadcast data for locking

 ### SentinelClient
 Interfaces with the sentinel service: